Claire Lobrovich

 In 1988, Claire Lobrovich received further recognition when she became part of Women in Baseball, a permanent display based at the Baseball Hall of Fame and Museum in Cooperstown, New York, which was unveiled to honor the entire All-American Girls Professional Baseball League rather than any individual figure.

 In 1951, she married John Krumpotich, a semi-professional baseball player.
+Claire and John's grandson, also named John Krumpotich, owns and is revitalizing Fort Ritchie, the former army post in Cascade, MD.
+The site has national historical significance as it was home to the famed "Ritchie Boys" in WWII.
 She resided in Watsonville, California until her death in 2011.